 5. Using horizontal lifelines connected to two anchors.
 Some manufacturers do allow the use of a horizontal lifeline (HLL) connected to two of their portable anchors but some do not.
 “Off the shelf” pre-engineered HLL’s can also be tricky and require quite a bit of training in order to be used safely.
 In most cases they also require a 5,000lb anchorage at each end; which portable anchors may not provide.
 If using a HLL with portable anchors ensure that they have been designed and engineered for such use and that the HLL you are using is combatable with the anchorages.
 Ensure that the users have adequate training for both types of systems.

 When used correctly and with the right training, portable fall arrest anchors are a great way to provide a safe fall protection system for personnel when the situation allows.

-Fill out the form below or call us today for more information on a Portable Anchors for your work site: Toll-Free (855) Ver-Fall or (855) 837-3255.
+Fill out the form on our contact page or call us today for more information on a Portable Anchors for your worksite: Toll-Free (855) Ver-Fall or (855) 837-3255.